fhoedemakers/pico-infonesPlus/README.md

 # Building from source

 Best is to use the included build script [buildAll.sh](buildAll.sh).
 You can then copy the correct .uf2 to your Pico via the bootsel option.
-The script builds three .uf2 files and puts them in the releases folder.
+The script builds all the .uf2 files and puts them in the releases folder.

 ```bash
 git clone https://github.com/fhoedemakers/pico-infonesPlus.git